amir-and-erica/blog/src/pages/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ## But everyone has a point of view.
 Don't you?

 It's true, we do.
 We live in SF.
-We've been covering CA and SF politics for the past year, not for the past decade.
+We've been covering CA and SF politics for the past year (not for the past decade).
 Jimmy and I share a dry, sarcastic, occasionally cheesy sense of humor, and we're not afraid to express our personality in our work.

 That being said, there's a difference between having a perspective and fairly representing other perspectives.
-We spend countless hours researching opposing arguments and opposing-opposing arguments so we can accurately explain them to you.
+We're committed to the latter.
+Jimmy and I spend countless hours researching opposing arguments and opposing-opposing arguments so we can confidently explain them.
 As a media company, we don't attempt to adjudicate.
-We want to present complex information in an easy to understand way, and empower you to get involved (aka vote!).
+Our goal is to present complex information in a useful, easy-to-understand way so you feel empowered to act, aka vote.

-## What's optimism got to do with it?
+## What does optimism have to do with it?

-Well, I'll never forget the shock I felt the night of the 2016 US Presidential election.
-It was the first of many existential cracks in my social media echo chamber.
-I felt disenchanted by national news, and as a result, disempowered from the political process.
-I kept asking myself, "How did I not see this coming?"
+Well, I'll never forget my shock the night of the 2016 US Presidential election.
+My inability to anticipate the results revealed one of many existential cracks in my social media echo chamber.
+For months, I felt disenchanted by national news stories and disempowered from the political process.
+I kept asking myself, "How did I not see this coming?
+Why was I so surprised?"

-Since then, I've come to understand that being nonpartisan isn't neutral; It's loaded with optimism.
-We're fueled by the belief that we can inspire people to act, vote, be a better citizen if we can help them understand complex and often contradictory sides to important issues.
+After nearly a year of ruminating, I've come to realize that nonpartisan isn't neutral.
+Rather, it's loaded with optimism.
+We believe explaining complex, often contradictory sides to important issues inspires people to act, vote, and be a responsible citizen.
+With fair and accurate reporting, we hope no one will be caught off guard by life-changing election results (like me).

-At By The Bay, we recognize the pursuit of the truth, aka journalism, is never-ending.
-We're relentlessly challenging and investigating what we think we know because, to be honest, we don't know much.
-Our mission is to learn and make it easier for you to join our journey.
+At By The Bay, we recognize the pursuit of truth, aka journalism, is never-ending.
+We relentlessly challenge and investigate what we _think_ we know because, honestly, we don't know much.
+Our goal is to learn.
+And if we do our jobs, it'll be easier for you to learn with us too.
 We hope you will.